kcaliskan/advanced-js/5-prototypal-inheritance/1-prototypal-inheritance.md

 };

-lizard.__proto__ = dragon; // We create prototype chain and inherit dragon's all properties and methods. lizard.sing(); // JS engine first will look up the lizard's properties to find "sing", if it can't find and then it will automatically go look up the dragon's properties.
+lizard.__proto__ = dragon; // We create prototype chain and inherit dragon's all properties and methods. lizard.sing(); // JS engine first will look up the lizard's properties to find "sing"
+//if it can't find and then it will automatically go look up the dragon's properties.
 ```

 How to check if anything protype of anything ?